Summary

 /except

 or mentoring.
-But let's be real, even with mentoring, you need the trial and error.
+But to be honest, even with mentoring, you need the trial and error.

 on a script run as root on a prod server.
 I wrote a state machine out of ORM classes, using table inheritance to encode the states.
-I forced push an empty commit on master.
+I forced pushed an empty commit on master.
 I wrote an entire object system to represent if/else conditions.
-I reinstalled from scratch my machine with a new distro the first day of a 48h Hackaton.
+I reinstalled from scratch my machine with a new distro on the first day of a 48h Hackathon.

-The community is usually so supporting of experimentation, trying things out, and building while helping each other.
+The community is usually so supportive of experimentation, trying things out, and building while helping each other.

 None of the mistakes the kids are making today are remotely linked to AI.